mheen/gdp_tm/README.md

 The simulation result is saved to a .mat file in an "output/" folder.
 If a simulation with the requested model configuration already exists when calling TmModel, it is loaded from this .mat file instead of run again.

 ## Postprocessing and plotting
+Under "tm/tools/" the `AccumulationRegions` class applies some postprocessing to the transport matrix simulation results to determine the boundary of the simulated accumulation regions.

+Under "tm/plotting/" there are functions to: create an animation of the transport matrix simulation results, plot timeseries of the amount of simulated tracer contained in each of the accumulation regions, and to plot a map showing the simulated tracer concentrations at a requested time.

+Some examples of how to use these tools are shown in the "main.m" script.

 ## Drifter tools
+Under the "drifters/" folder, there are several tools available to analyse and plot the drifter data directly.